 Unibox is quite different from the other Mac email clients listed here.
 Rather than listing your email messages, it lists the people who sent them, along with a helpful avatar.
 When you click on a person, you see your current conversation formatted like a chat app.
 By clicking a button at the bottom of the screen, you see every email sent from or to them.

 If you love the idea of making email more like a chat app or social network, have a look at Unibox.
 It’s also one of the best apps if you need to keep track of a lot of attachments.
 I keep coming back to Unibox, but so far it hasn’t stuck for me.
-Maybe it will for you.
+Maybe it will be for you.

 4. Polymail

 You’ll notice a lot just looking at this screenshot.
-Each contact has a clear avatar, and besides seeing the email you selected, you see some information about the contact, including social links, job description, and your past interaction with them.
+Each contact has a clear avatar, and besides seeing the email you selected, you see some information about the contact, including social links, job descriptions, and your past interaction with them.
 Emails and attachments are listed separately on the same list.

 The app contains a lot of useful features, including read later and send later.
 You can unsubscribe from newsletters with a single click, and swipe messages away.
 But the real strength of this app is when you are dealing with your contacts in a sales context.